jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/List product images _GET_.md

 ## Jig (screen)

-- Use a list jig type to configure a list of customers.&#x20;
+- Use a list jig type to configure a list of customers.
 - Use a list jig type to configure a list of customer product images.
 - Use a default jig type to configure the customer details view.
 - Since the data is already synced to the local Sqlite data provider, the jig's datasource is configured with a query to provide the data for use in the lists and view.
 - &#x20;Create a `composite` jig and combine the default and image list jigs.
 In the header use a `location` component and an expression that uses `inputs` from the default jig's `jsonProperties` to show the address, city, state, and zip code of the customer.
-- In the datasource query of the view-customer jig use `jsonProperties` to return the complex structure for address and phone.&#x20;
+- In the datasource query of the view-customer jig use `jsonProperties` to return the complex structure for address and phone.
 - Configure a `queryParameter` using `inputs` to return the customer details by id in the datasource for the view-customer jig.
 - Expressions are used to reference the exact data property required in each component of the view-customer jig.